Cairnarvon/uptime/doc/index.rst

       The :mod:`MacOS` module has been removed in Python 3.x, and :c:func:`TickCount` has been deprecated since Mac OS X 10.8 "Mountain Lion".
 OS X users should always prefer :func:`_uptime_osx` instead.

    .. versionadded:: 2.1

+.. function:: _uptime_minix

+   MINIX-specific uptime.
+This just reads :file:`/proc/uptime`.

+   (:func:`_uptime_linux` actually works fine on MINIX.
+This is a separate function because a fallback mechanism may be added in the future for versions of MINIX without `procfs`.
+MINIX's :file:`/proc/uptime` differs from Linux's in that it only contains one number; it lacks the idle time.)

+   .. versionadded:: 2.1